Get Some Go Again: Background and recording

-Henry Rollins came into contact with Mother Superior at the beginning of 1998, when they asked him to produce songs for their upcoming album Deep.
-After the collaboration, Rollins asked Mother Superior to return the favor and write songs with him.
-They booked rehearsal time in the same studio where Rollins had first practiced with Black Flag.
+After completing touring for their 1997 DreamWorks debut Come in and Burn, Rollins Band went on hiatus and Henry Rollins began working together with Mother Superior.
+At the beginning of 1998, they asked him to produce songs for their upcoming third studio album Deep, which would end up being recorded in just three days.
+Rollins had previously seen some of their shows in Los Angeles and was a fan of the first demo tape they had put out.
+After the collaboration on Deep, Rollins asked Mother Superior to return the favor and write songs with him.They booked rehearsal time in the same studio where Rollins had first practiced with Black Flag.
 Rollins and Mother Superior wrote three songs that night, with Rollins saying that they were "exactly the kind of music that I had always wanted to make."
+Initially, Rollins had been planning on making a solo record, which would include collaborations with both Mother Superior and Flea from the Red Hot Chili Peppers.
+However, this solo project never got off the ground, and Rollins decided to solely focus on working with Mother Superior.